Home

 You will need to look very closely at the lens on the camera you’re planning to purchase to see if there are threads near the base.

-This means an adaptor can be screwed on, and thus a filter lens can be added.
+This means an adapter can be screwed on, and thus a filter lens can be added.

 Another way to see if the camera can utilize this is to research the internet for an “adapter” and the model camera your looking at.
 If a lens adapter is available for the particular model, then you should be ok.